 Why Is It Called A Pick Six?

-Now, I understand that someone who has not watched a lot of American Football or Canadian Football won’t be familiar with the lingo and terms associated with the game.
+Now, I understand that someone who has not watched a lot of Football won’t be familiar with the lingo and terms associated with the game.

-However, if you are a geek like me, you too believe that it is important to be aware of the terminology used in this game, especially a term like a ‘pick six.’
+However, if you are passionate like me (I’m a football coach), you know that it is essential to understand the terminology used in this game, especially a term like pick-six.

-The ‘six’ comes from the number of points that are awarded to the team that performs a touchdown.
-It is the same thing as an ‘interception returned for a touchdown’ which you might see in the official stats.
+The “six” comes from the points awarded to the team that scores a touchdown, and it is the same thing as an interception returned for a touchdown, which you might see in the official stats.

-So you see, the term is actually derived from the actual play itself.
-It doesn’t mean anything else.
-It is a slang term that has been used in American Football and Canadian Football.
+So you see, the term is derived from the actual play itself and doesn’t mean anything else.
+It is a slang term used in American Football and Canadian Football for ages.

 In my opinion, it is one of the most fun and exciting plays ever to be created.
-The fact that it is so rare makes it all the more special when you do get to see one.
-I know I get excited whenever I spot it in action in a game, and I hope you will too.
+The fact that it is so rare makes it all the more special when you get to see one, and I get excited whenever I spot it in action in a game.

-What Kind Of Effect Does A Pick Six Have On Your Game?
+What Kind Of Effect Does A Pick Six Have On The Game?

-As you can probably imagine, a ‘pick six’ can be a massive momentum shift in any game.
-The team that has been scored against now has to fight back from the deficit.
-It is what I call an ‘instant’ offense for the defending team.
+As you can probably imagine, a pick-six can be a massive momentum shift in any game.
+The team that has been scored against now has to fight back from the deficit, and it is what I call an instant offense for the defending team.

 I always remember this moment from a college football game back in my days.
 Undoubtedly, I was and still am a big fan of the game!
-I was fortunate enough to be present on the field during this play, and it remains one of my favorite moments in my entire life.
+I was fortunate enough to be present on the field while one of our cornerbacks scored a pick-six in the last moments of a game where we were trailing by 4.
+It remains one of my favorite moments in my entire life.

 Let’s talk about a more recent incident that has stayed with me.
 This is from Super Bowl LI, where Atlanta Falcons cornerback Robert Alford returned an interception 82 yards for a touchdown.
 82 yards!?!
 This was a ‘pick six’ on the biggest stage ever.

-The Falcons ended up on the receiving end of a historic loss.
-Tom Brady and the New England Patriots mounted an epic comeback to seal the win.
-But in any case, Robert’s ‘pick six’ play is something I will remember for life, and it is one of my favorite moments in sports.
+The Falcons ended on the receiving end of a historic loss, and Tom Brady and the New England Patriots mounted an epic comeback to seal the win.
+But in any case, Robert’s pick-six play is something I will remember for life, and it is one of my favorite moments in sports.

 How An Interception Differs From A Pick 6

 As I have already told you, a pick-6 is when the defensive players intercept the ball and promptly go for a touchdown.
-It’s a play that can end up as a game-changer, especially when it’s a game in the last seconds of a tie score.
+It’s a play that can end up as a game-changer, especially when the score is tight.

-So how is it different from a normal interception?
+So how is it different from a regular interception?
 Let me make it simple for you to get to the bottom of.

 When a defensive player intercepts a pass, that is called an interception.
-He will normally run with it and try to score a touchdown or throw it downfield.
-In basic terms, an interception is when a player catches an opponent’s pass and gains possession of the ball.
+He will generally run with it and try to score a touchdown but is tackled before he reaches the endzone.
+An interception is when a player catches an opponent’s pass and gains possession of the ball.

-A ‘Pick-Six,’ on the other hand, is when the player catches the ball and then goes for a touchdown.
-The team that has intercepted and performed the touchdown gets six points.
+On the other hand, a Pick-Six is when the player catches the ball and scores a touchdown.

-I think you can see now how a ‘pick six’ cannot occur without an interception.
-On the other hand, an interception will not always result in a ‘pick six.’
+You can see now how a pick-six cannot occur without an interception.
+On the other hand, an interception will not always result in a pick-six.

 The Players You’ll See Getting a Pick 6

-From the above sections of this article, you must already know how a pick six gets executed on the field of play.
-If not, let me make it evidently clear.
+From the above sections of this article, you must know how a pick-six gets executed on the field of play.
+If not, let me make it clear.

-The quarterback is the one that gets ‘picked off’ and throws a pick six.
-The defending player that intercepts gets awarded six points when he successfully completes a touchdown.
-This essentially means that the quarterback is awarded the pick six, and the defender gets awarded an ‘interception return touchdown.’
+The quarterback is the one that gets picked off and throws a pick-six.
+The defending player who intercepts gets awarded six points when he completes a touchdown.

-I hope that clears any doubts you have about the way it goes in this game.
+I hope that clears any doubts about how it goes in this game.

-You will most probably not see a lot of defenses getting pick sixes during a game.
-The reason is clear – it is not an easy feat to accomplish.
-If you look at the stats for the last five seasons, only once has a player managed to get three interception return touchdowns in the entire season.
+You will probably not see many defenses getting pick-sixes during a game.
+The reason is apparent – it is not an easy feat to accomplish.
+If you look at the stats for the last five seasons, only once has a player managed to get three interception return touchdowns in an entire season.
 The players that manage more than 1 INTD are a minority.
 Often you’ll see this number is below 7-8.

 Rod Woodson, the defensive back, holds the career record for most INTD with 12 touchdowns.
-One of the best football players from the NFL, he is a ‘hall of fame’ member who spent most of his career with the Pittsburgh Steelers.
+One of the best football players in the NFL, he is a hall of fame member who spent most of his career with the Pittsburgh Steelers.
 He also won the Super Bowl XXXV with the Baltimore Ravens.

 Frequently Asked Questions

-Who holds the record for most interceptions returned touchdown in NFL history?
+Who holds the record for most interceptions returned touchdowns in NFL history?

 Rod Woodson has the most interceptions returned for a touchdown with 12 throughout his career.
-The next best is Darren Sharper and Charles Woodson with 11 each.
-Charles Woodson is another hall of fame member.
+The next best is Darren Sharper and Charles Woodson, with 11 each, and Charles Woodson is another Hall of Fame member.

-Do interceptions for touchdown mean the same as defensive touchdown?
+Do interceptions for touchdowns mean the same as defensive touchdowns?

 Who has thrown the least amount of Pick Sixes in their career?

-In his career, Aaron Rodgers has thrown just two pick-sixes out of 5,492 passes.
+Aaron Rodgers has thrown just two pick-sixes out of 5,492 passes in his career.
 That is a spectacular stat with a 0.036 ratio.
-Everyone else on the Top 20 Most Passes list has at least 10 pick sixes.
+Everyone else on the Top 20 Most Passes list has at least ten pick sixes.

-The Pick Six is one of the most exciting plays in any football game, especially at larger stages.
-I hope all your queries and doubts regarding Pick Six, Interception return touchdown, and defensive touchdown are solved now.
+The Pick Six is among the most exciting plays in any football game, especially at larger stages.
+I hope all your questions and doubts regarding a pick six, interception return touchdowns, and defensive touchdowns are solved now.
 I am sure now you see how impactful yet straightforward this run of play is in an actual football game.